geode-sdk/loader/README.md

 # Loader

-Repository for the Geode Mod Loader.
-This is not the
+Repository for the Geode Mod Loader

 ## Documentation